 The trial followed a five-year federal antitrust investigation into the $3.7 trillion municipal bond market.
 With today’s convictions, 19 of 20 people charged have been convicted or pleaded guilty to charges stemming from the probe, the government said.
 One is awaiting trial.

 Zurich-based UBS, Bank of America Corp.
-(BAC) and other banks have paid more than $700 million to settle U.S. claims over the scheme.
+(BAC:US) and other banks have paid more than $700 million to settle U.S. claims over the scheme.

 “We’re disappointed with the verdict but we look forward to pressing ahead in this fight,” Charles Stillman, a lawyer for Ghavami, said after the verdict.